syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Ink-Annotation.md

 ---
 layout: post
-title: Add and modify Ink Annotation using PDF Viewer WPF | Syncfusion
+title: Ink Annotation in PDF Viewer WPF | Syncfusion
-description: Inclusion of ink annotation in a PDF document in Syncfusion Essential WPF PDF viewer.
+description: PDF Viewer provides the ability to add, move, edit, resize and deleting ink annotations in PDF document.
 platform: wpf
 control: PDF Viewer
 documentation: ug
 ---

-# Ink annotation
+# Ink annotation in WPF Pdf Viewer

 PDF viewer WPF allows the user to include ink annotation in the PDF document and provides options to edit or remove the existing ink annotation in the PDF document.